HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Preventing clickjacking with CSP and X-Frame-Options

-As previously mentioned, a Content Security Policy (CSP) can be effective against [Clickjacking](https://owasp.org/www-community/attacks/Clickjacking) attacks through the use of the `frame-ancestors` directive.
+As previously mentioned, a Content Security Policy (CSP) can be effective against <a hreflang="en" href="https://owasp.org/www-community/attacks/Clickjacking">Clickjacking</a> attacks through the use of the `frame-ancestors` directive.
 Some of the top CSP header values include a `frame-ancestors` directive with a `'none'` or `'self'` value, thereby blocking embedding of the page overall or restricting the embeddings to pages of the same origin.

 Another way of defending against clickjacking attacks is through the [`X-Frame-Options` (XFO)](https://developer.mozilla.org/docs/Web/HTTP/Headers/X-Frame-Options) header.
 By setting the XFO developers can communicate that a document cannot be embedded in other documents ('DENY') or can only be embedded in documents of the same origin ('SAMEORIGIN').